futufeld/brainfunc/README.md

 prev (Zipper [3,2,1] 4 [5,6,7]) = Zipper [2,1] 3 [4,5,6,7]
 ```

-`Zipper` enables us to move backwards and forwards through a sequence of values.
+Thus `Zipper` enables us to move backwards and forwards through a sequence of values.

 ### Required Functions

 #### Overview

-With a definition of `Zipper`, we can define various functions that allow us to modify a value of type `Zipper a`.
+With a definition of `Zipper`, we can define various functions that allow us to modify values of that type.
 There are many functions that are useful for manipulating `Zipper` values, but only the following functions are required to create Brainfunc:

 * `zipper`: Allows us to create a `Zipper` from a single value.
 * `zipperFromList`: Allows us to create a `Zipper` from a `List`.